jaywhj/mkdocs-materialx/docs/setup/setting-up-a-blog.md

 # Setting up a blog

-Material for MkDocs makes it very easy to build a blog, either as a sidecar to your documentation or standalone.
+MaterialX for MkDocs makes it very easy to build a blog, either as a sidecar to your documentation or standalone.
 Focus on your content while the engine does all the heavy lifting, automatically generating [archive] and [category] indexes, [post slugs], configurable [pagination] and more.